zpalmtree/r34-downloader/README.md

 I don't have a mac to test, but if you can aquire the qt quick required files, I assume it will work.

 #### Install prerequistes
 You need stack installed, along with the qt quick controls and qt quick controls2.
+Look for the package that provides QtQuick/QML in your distro.

 ##### Debian based:
-`sudo apt-get install haskell-stack qml-module-qtquick-controls qml-module-qtquick-controls2`
+`sudo apt-get install haskell-stack qtdeclarative5-dev`

 ##### Arch based:
 `sudo pacman -S stack qt5-quickcontrols qt5-quickcontrols2`